 - Orlando, FL 32812

 - Your payment must be received by the 15th of each month.
 You remain responsible for complying with the TWU Constitution and Article 33 of the CBA.

 - If you elect to remit your timely payment manually, click here to sign your membership application and to enjoy the full benefits of Union membership!

 - Remember: failure to submit a Dues Check-Off form will NOT relieve you of your obligation to make the required dues or Service Charge/Agency Fee payments.
 Failure to make required timely payments could lead to termination as Article 33 of the CBA provides.

 If I don’t sign up for Dues Check-Off by May 19, 2022, or submit a timely manual payment, will I still owe dues/service charge beginning on June 8 when the first Check-Off occurs?

 - Yes.
 Failure to submit a check-off form will NOT relieve you of your obligation to make the required dues or service charge payments.
 If dues are not remitted when Check-Off begins, you will be in arrears until you satisfy the amount you owe.

 If I am currently on a leave absence that qualifies for a dues exoneration, what should I do and when should I complete my forms?

 - In order to be exonerated from dues, the TWU will need to verify through JetBlue the date and type of leave you are on.
-Until further notice, this will require you to email a “request for exoneration” to email@example.com prior to the 19th of each month while on the leave, beginning no later than May 19, 2022, otherwise you will be responsible for your dues.
-In your email, please include your name, employee number, type of leave and date started.
+This will require you to fill out the Dues Exoneration form prior to the 19th of each month while on the leave, beginning no later than May 19, 2022, otherwise you will be responsible for your dues.
 Your submission will be reviewed and you will receive an e-mail response confirming whether you qualify for dues exoneration.

 If I don’t sign up, will JetBlue subtract dues from my check anyway?